ttauveron/k8s-big-data-experiments/README.md

 In [this other repo](https://github.com/ttauveron/k8s-dev), we are setuping a Gitlab platform which uses Azure storage to backup/mount the data folder.

 That means we can reuse the data volumes on Azure, for backup or migration purpose.

+We are also using a Kubernetes storage class.
+This is used to dynamically provision a volume in Kubernetes with a given cloud provider storage service.